Robin Olsen: Roma

 In July 2018, Olsen signed a five-year contract with the Italian club A.S.
 Roma with a reported fee worth up to €12,000,000, replacing the outgoing Alisson Becker.
 He marked his debut for the team with a clean sheet in a 1–0 away victory against Torino F.C. on 19 August 2018.
 Olsen was eventually replaced by veteran Antonio Mirante by interim manager Claudio Ranieri towards the end of the season.
 In total, Olsen made 35 appearances in his sole season at Roma, conceding 58 goals and keeping just seven clean sheets.

 Loan to Cagliari

 In August 2019, Olsen joined Cagliari Calcio on a season-long loan.
-On 25 November 2019, Olsen was sent off in an away game against U.S. Lecce for pushing Gianluca Lapadula, who in turn had pushed Olsen for kicking the ball away.
+On 25 November 2019, Olsen was sent off in an away game against US Lecce for pushing Gianluca Lapadula, who in turn had pushed Olsen for kicking the ball away.
 Both players were sent off, received a fine of €10,000, and Olsen was suspended for the next four Serie A matches.